 5. Communication infrastructure It provides connectivity to the supervisory system to the Remote Terminal Units.

-I am going to make a scada like data acquisition and control system using arduino, Connected-device and WiFi module through which data will be received.
-A GUI based data acquisition system that we need where we need some long time monitiring and analysts of data gathered.
-Further details will be soon...
+Here, I am going to make a scada like GUI - data acquisition and control system using arduino, Connected-device and sensor module through which data will be received.
+A GUI based data acquisition system that we need where we need some long time monitoring and analysts of data gathered.

 SCADA systems deploy multiple software and hardware elements that allow industrial organizations to: Monitor, gather, and process dataInteract with and control machines and devices such as valves, pumps, motors, and more, which are connected through HMI (human-machine interface) softwareRecord events into a log file.